 We may also share your personal data in connection with a business transition (such as a merger, acquisition by another company, or a sale of all of or portion of our assets).
 In these circumstances, we may need to share your personal data with a prospective buyer and external professional advisors such as accountants, insurers, lawyers or financial institutions.

 We may be required to share your personal data with the police, administrative authorities (such as HMRC) or other enforcement, regulatory or Government bodies, where we are legally obliged to do so.

 We will only share your personal data with third parties (including our group companies) for them to use for their own direct marketing purposes when you have given your consent for us to do so.

-We may receive information about you from third parties, such as partners we run competitions and events with, for example, our Retail Partners and trade shows or from other organisations we work with, or from publicly available sources, such as Companies House, or information which is published in the media.
+We may receive information about you from third parties, such as partners we run competitions and events with, for example, our Retail Partners and trade shows, other organisations we work with, publicly available sources, such as Companies House, or information which is published in the media.

 Depending on your settings or the privacy policies of social media or messaging services, such as Facebook, Twitter or WhatsApp, we may collect information about you from these sources, with your permission.